 How to Get There

-Izumo , with its great shrine, is only 20 minutes away, and Matsue only an hour away.
-To connect with the shinkansen at Okayama takes three and a half hours or at Shin-Yamaguchi, three hours.
-Highway buses connect with Hiroshima in two and a half hours.
+By limited express train Izumo City , with its great shrine, is only 20 minutes away, and Matsue is an hour away.
+The shinkansen from Okayama takes three and a half hours, or three hours from Shin-Yamaguchi.
+Highway buses from Hiroshima take about two and a half hours.